 is a legal document that is used in many European countries by persons who are not able to attend certain events or places and who want to be represented by someone else who will have the power to act on behalf

 of them for signing contracts

-, submitting documents
+, taking decisions, submitting documents etc.

-.
 At the same time, the document can be used for business purposes and it can be granted to a natural person

 , such as a family member of the donor

 , or to our team of Spanish lawyers

 , who can represent the businessman in a wide range of corporate aspects.

 in the local language, has to be concluded in writing.
 The document must be drawn in front of a public notary and it must clearly stipulate the types of activities that are granted to another person

 The public notary will verify the identity of the donor and he/she will make a statement regarding the donor, who understands the effects and the content of the power of attorney.
 The content of a power of attorney may vary from one document to another and it will be chosen according to the needs of the donor, who can give broad or limited powers to a third party.